top of page

 • Change the pattern of brain wave activity which may impact emotional state (Zhang,2022).

-Another breath comes.
-A signal from the brainstem travels down the spine to the diaphragm which contracts, pushing out the ribcage and abdomen.
-Simultaneously, the intercostal muscles pull the rib cage up and out.
+Simultaneously, the intercostal muscles contract, pulling the rib cage up and out.
 The chest expands, the thoracic cavity increases in volume decreasing intra alveolar air pressure.
 Air is pulled into the nose.
 It is slowed, filtered, and humidified.
 It divides into the right and left lungs, traveling further down the airways, dividing another 15 to 20 times and further dividing thousands of times to fill the air sacs where a gas exchange takes place.
 Molecules of oxygen bind to molecules of hemoglobin.
 Iron acts as a magnet.
 These iron molecules are recycled stardust, remnants of supernovae that exploded billions of years ago.
 Chemoreceptors monitor carbon dioxide levels which will influence the frequency and amplitude of each breath we take.
 The muscles relax and we exhale.
 A pressure vacuum is created and we draw in another small breath composed of gases that sustain us.

 In the 1860s, scientists discovered the Hering-Breuer reflex, which protects the lungs from over-inflation.
 This reflex occurs when neurons in the lungs detect that the airway is being stretched and quickly signal the body to exhale and breathe less deeply.